true-dude/devops_ansible_tasks/README.md

 Hi guys!
 It is a beautiful Ansible role NGINX!!!

 This role has one variable.
-It's host-url, which is located in /roles/nginx/vars/main.yml ans called server_url (for example server_url: zainsk.sobaka.koshka.cherepaha)
+It's host-url, which is located in /roles/nginx/vars/main.yml ans called "server_url" (for example server_url: zainsk.sobaka.koshka.cherepaha)

 Comand for start
 ansible-playbook nginx.yml